BD-IATI/bd-iati.github.io/_posts/2016-03-07-what-we-learned-in-3-weeks.md

 We've come across some interesting challenges and questions -- some of them to do with the data, and some of them more conceptual questions.

 * **establishing "main" or "dominant" classifications** -- aid type, for example, can be published in many different places -- either in activities or in transactions.
 This becomes more complicated when using hierarchical activities.
 We came up with [a methodology for calculating the "dominant" aid type](https://github.com/BD-IATI/edi/issues/3) by looking at activities, then transactions.
 * **tracking changes in organisation identifiers** -- DFID updated its data to v2.01 from v1.05 last week.
 In the process, its organisation identifier changed from `GB-1` to `GB-GOV-1`.
 Our previous request for all activities from `GB-1` therefore returned no activities.
 After taking a look at the data, we updated the organisation identifier we were looking for.
-But it would also be useful if publishers used the `other-identifier` element to state their previous identifier, and if the IATI Datastore then would return those activities.
+But it would also be useful if publishers used the `other-identifier` element to state their previous identifier, and if the IATI Datastore then would return those activities too.

 ## Next steps